Liebranca/forge/docs/Imp.md

 # CHANGELOG

+### v0.01.5a

+- `import` now defines a `rept` block rather than a macro and uses it's own `paste` method to overcome the recursive include problem.

+- Got rid of additional queues and extra statuses; it's much easier this way -- `loaded?<ID>` is either defined, or it isn't.

 ### v0.01.4a

 - `import` is now `fix` again, sadface, due to yet another recursion issue being unsolvable with a fixed macro; and so what we do is dynamically make a new macro for each invocation ;>